 Pell Grant awards at Crowder College are not available at the beginning of any semester.
-In order to allow students some flexibility in scheduling, we wait until the census date (15% point) before we count enrollment hours for each semester.
+In order to allow students some flexibility in scheduling, we wait until the Financial Aid census date before we count enrollment hours for each semester.
 No Pell awards are credited to student accounts until approximately 6 weeks into each semester (these will be for those people who have completed all required paperwork by the priority date).
 You will need to make early plans for meeting your expenses for those first few weeks (or months) each semester rather than depending on these funds.

 The summer semester at Crowder College is treated as a trailer to the academic year.
 Therefore, loan payments for the summer semester will only be for those students who are enrolled in summer classes and have remaining eligibility from the current academic year.
 Students receiving summer Pell and/or loan payments may expect payment towards the end of June.

 Pell Grants, as well as all other aid programs, are intended as only a supplement to help cover college attendance costs.
 These programs cannot be construed as a way to pay a person’s entire living expenses while attending school.

-The following priority dates apply to making application for a Federal Family Educational Loan:
+The following priority dates apply to making application for a Federal Direct Loan:

 All loan data sheets submitted after the priority date will be handled on a case by case basis.

 Students submitting a loan request for the first time at Crowder College will be required to complete entrance counseling before the loan can be processed.
-Instructions for completing the entrance counseling are found on the back of the loan request or on-line via the Crowder College web page, students/financial aid/student loans link.
+Instructions for completing the entrance counseling are found on the back of the loan request or online via the Crowder College website at www.crowder.edu, under Financial Aid, Student Loans.
 All borrowing students are also required to complete exit counseling shortly before leaving Crowder College.
 Complete instructions for both entrance and exit counseling may be obtained from the Financial Aid Office.
 Students requesting a loan must be enrolled at least half time (6 credit hours).
-This applies to any and all semesters (fall, spring, and summer).
+This also includes the summer semester.